ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 .. rubric:: Footnotes

-.. [#ticks] On TradingView Renko, Line Break, Kagi and PnF chart types are generated from OHLC values of a lower timeframe.
+.. [#ticks] On TradingView, Renko, Line Break, Kagi and PnF chart types are generated from OHLC values from a lower timeframe.
    These chart types thus represent only an approximation of what they would be like if they were generated from tick data.